Warrior Woman (Marvel Comics): Fictional character biography

 Julia Koenig first appears in a multi-issue storyline in the title Invaders, posing as a servicewoman dating an American soldier in London during World War II.
 Koenig is revealed to be a Nazi spy, code-named Madame Rätsel (Madame Mystery), who is sent to obtain information from a soldier, who was also a cartoonist and is suspected of knowing the secret of the Super-Soldier Serum, which originally empowered hero Captain America.
-The soldier is captured and interrogated by Koenig, who attempts to replicate the experiment in a laboratory.
-The materials used are unstable, and when a superior officer intervenes, trying to stop Koenig from using the formula on herself, she whips him, accidentally throwing him into the machinery, causing an explosion that transforms Koenig into a female version of fellow Nazi agent Master Man (although, courtesy of a higher level of exposure to the Serum, Master Man is physically superior).
-Koenig dubs herself Warrior Woman.
+The soldier is captured and interrogated by Koenig, who attempts to replicate the experiment.
+The materials used are unstable.
+When a superior officer intervenes, trying to stop Koenig from using the formula on herself, she whips him, accidentally throwing him into the machinery.
+This causes an explosion that gives Koenig similar abilities to Master Man.

-To celebrate the capture of superhero team the Invaders (in a prison in Berlin), Hitler insists Koenig and Master Man marry, his logic being that they are the progenitors of a new race.
-The ceremony, however, is interrupted when the priest is killed by rubble from a building damaged during a battle between the Invaders and German troops.
+To celebrate the capture of the Invaders, Adolf Hitler insists Koenig and Master Man marry, his logic being that they are the progenitors of a new race.
+The ceremony is interrupted when the priest is killed by rubble from a building damaged during a battle between the Invaders and German troops.
 Warrior Woman and Master Man retreat when confronted by the Human Torch, who becomes enraged when his ward, Toro, is wounded by gunfire.
-The character reappears in the final issue of the Invaders as part of a team formed by the Japanese spy Lady Lotus to battle the heroes - the Super-Axis.
+The character reappears in the final issue of the Invaders as part of the team Super-Axis.